Chamber Symphony No. 2 (Schoenberg)

+Background

 When Schoenberg began the work in 1906, he was on the verge of a major stylistic change.
-His Chamber Symphony No. 1, for 15 players, has a concise form in which the four movements of a traditional symphony are condensed into a single larger one, and establishes the soloistic orchestral writing sporadically found in works such as Gurre-Lieder and Pelleas und Melisande.
+His Chamber Symphony No. 1, for 15 players, has a concise form in which the four movements of a traditional symphony are condensed into a single larger one and establishes the soloistic orchestral writing sporadically found in works such as Gurre-Lieder and Pelleas und Melisande.
 After completing it, Schoenberg thought he had reached his mature style, but he soon began to explore new avenues of expression.

 The Second Chamber Symphony was begun shortly after the first was completed, but despite several efforts (in 1911 and again in 1916), Schoenberg was unable to bring it to a satisfactory conclusion.
 When he returned to the work 33 years later, it was likely because he felt that his earlier style retained unexplored possibilities.
 In a letter to Stiedry, Schoenberg addressed the problem of returning to his past:

 For a month I have been working on the Second Chamber Symphony.
 I spend most of the time trying to find out ‘What was the author getting at here?
 Indeed, my style has greatly deepened meanwhile, and I find it hard to reconcile what I then rightly wrote, trusting my sense of form and not thinking too much, with my current extensive demands in respect of ‘visible’ logic.
 Today that is one of the major difficulties, for it also affects the material.

-In 1939 he added 20 bars to the original first movement, wrote the latter half of the second movement, and revised and reorchestrated the earlier portions of the work.
-He considered adding a third movement, an Adagio, and sketched out 127 bars of it, but then decided that the work's musical and ‘psychic’ problems had already been presented thoroughly in the first two movements.
+In 1939, he added 20 bars to the original first movement, wrote the latter half of the second movement, and revised and reorchestrated the earlier portions of the work.
+He considered adding a third movement, an Adagio, and sketched out 127 bars of it but then decided that the work's musical and ‘psychic’ problems had already been presented thoroughly in the first two movements.
 He also expanded the ensemble to that of a classical-sized orchestra, with the available forces of Stiedry's orchestra in mind.

 Compared to the 1906 version, the 1939 version demonstrates greater variety between the string, woodwind and brass sections of the orchestra, using distinct instrumental groupings in a style similar to that of Anton Bruckner.
 It avoids the doubling of instrumental lines in favor of a differentiation of individual parts, showing that Schoenberg’s later style placed greater emphasis on clarity of textures than did his earlier orchestral scores.
 In almost every instance in the 1906 draft, first violins are paired with flute, oboe I, and clarinet I, second violins are paired with second clarinet, and lower strings are paired with octave doublings.